OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/intro.md

 When you start developing a new module it has the built-in logic for end user authentication.
 OutSystems comes with six distinct authentication method: Internal, Active Directory, LDAP (Lightweight Directory Access Protocol), SAML 2.0 (Security Assertion Markup Language), Azure AD (Azure Active Directory) and OKTA.

 Internal
 :   The default authentication method.
 The end user information is stored in the OutSystems database.
 The credentials are not stored, but a cryptographic hash function is computed using the credentials and only its result is stored.
-When the end user attempts to logs in, the hash function is computed again and its result is compared with what is in the database.
+When the end user attempts to log in, the hash function is computed again and its result is compared with what is in the database.

 Active Directory
 :   Uses your Active Directory to authenticate the end users.
 Available only in on-premises installations.